-A cherished holiday tradition here at Lewis is the annual Holiday fundraiser.
-An employee-run event that unites the company and serves the community at-large has been passed down over the years to serve as an ongoing occasion that spreads cheer and is eagerly awaited each year.
+A cherished holiday tradition here at Lewis is the annual holiday fundraiser.
+An employee-run event that unites the company and serves the community at-large has been passed down over the years—serving as an ongoing occasion that spreads cheer and is eagerly awaited each year.

 Jan Paino, a Supervisor in the Lewis Accounting department, has graciously organized the event for the past few years.
 She sheds some light on her involvement, how things have changed with COVID, and highlights from the past.

 Tell us a bit about the Salvation Army Adopt a Family Event

 Jan: The Corporate office has done Adopt A Family for I believe as long as I have been an employee here, now before you think “Big Deal”, I have been here for 28 years.
 Normally our efforts are contained within the corporate office, or at least that I am aware of.
 We usually put out a listing of items that the people in the families would like and staff purchases some of those things, or departments might combine their donations and buy gift cards, or the larger items for the families.
 For at least the last 20 years, I think, we have been having a bake sale, which later evolved into a bake sale and lunch, and later still we started serving breakfast also.
 Cost was always by donation and the extra money was used to supplement what people didn’t purchase individually.
 Sometimes if we raised enough, we might even adopt another family.

 How will things be different this year from past years